-We have another entry for the “Lockdown Diaries” blog series!
+We’re excited to host young guest bloggers on the Young People Today site for the “Lockdown Diaries” blog series!
 The world has been hard hit by the Corona virus (COVID 19) in an unprecedented way so there is no better time to launch these guest bloggers to get an in-depth look at how young people from various corners of the East and Southern African region are handling quarantine, self isolation, social distancing and other preventative measures.
 You will follow their experiences through their eyes as young people – their thoughts, feelings, highs and lows, and reflections.

-Stay tuned for more stories!
+Stay tuned for their stories!